Android Central Verdict

-At a jam-packed fall product launch this past September, Amazon announced over a dozen new Echo and Alexa products to a gathering of tech reporters and enthusiasts.
-Leading up to that announcement, perhaps no device was as widely anticipated as the Echo Buds, and initial reviews and impressions were mostly favorable.
+At a jam-packed 2019 fall product launch, Amazon announced over a dozen new Echo and Alexa products to a gathering of tech reporters and enthusiasts, and I, for one, was keen to get my hands on the Echo Buds for review.
+You could say that leading up to that announcement, perhaps no device was as widely anticipated as the Echo Buds.

 But what are the Echo Buds, you might ask?
 The simple answer is that they're Amazon's first real attempt at truly wireless smart earbuds.
 The more complicated answer is that they're part of the company's larger efforts to make their smart assistant even more ubiquitous in the wider world.